CS3099JH2017/cs3099jh/protocols/backend_spec.md

 }
 ```
 ## Internal errors
-At any time the server **MAY** respond to a request with response code 500 and error message "internal_server_error"
+At any time the server **MAY** respond to a request with response code 500 and return error "internal_server_error".

 ## Indicating protocol support